 ii.
 A charge labelled as a “specific service charge” or “retail service charge”.

 iii.
-A rate rider.
+A rate rider of the type or class prescribed by the regulations.
 [NTD: Consider the rationale of excluding rate riders, many of which are for costs that are directly related to the commodity price of electricity or rates and charges established under s.
-78(3) of the OEB Act, all of which are more closely aligned with the types of items included in (2.1) rather than the items excluded under (2.2)]
+78(3) of the OEB Act, all of which are more closely aligned with the types of items included in (2.1) rather than the items excluded under (2.2)] [NTD: Recommend keeping with the ability to prescribe in a manner which scopes it to fit the policy intent, once we discern what that is.
+Dan?]

 5. Any other prescribed amounts.